 That reminded me of one of Vivek Narain’s comments on a recent trends article.
 He mentioned holograms, and – as usual – suggested several unique ways of looking at paranormal activity.

-To me, his observations resonate with Hiller’s “we are pixels” explanation.
-It was interesting synchronicity.
+His observations resonate with Hiller’s “we are pixels” explanation, which I found to be an interesting synchronicity.

 I’m not sure if anyone else follows the connections I see between Hiller’s concepts, experimental work by Raudive, Vivek’s comments, and my research which spans many apparently distinct fields of study.